Traffic Tickets in MinnesotaPage Overview

 - Refusing to submit to an alcohol or drug test.

-- Driving a commercial vehicle with a blood alcohol concentration (BAC) of 0.04% or higher.
+- Driving a commercial vehicle with a blood alcohol concentration (BAC) of 0.04% or higher or under the influence of a controlled substance.

 - Driving with a suspended, revoked, cancelled, denied, or disqualified commercial driver’s license (CDL).